Clean, repair, and review product listings before they move.

 Show the workflow

-SellerGlow should feel concrete before anyone signs in: import source data, inspect the issues, repair safe fields, review the change, and move only approved output.
+SellerGlow should feel concrete before anyone signs in: import source data, inspect the issues,

 Show sellers the first decision: choose the catalog records, set the target context, and start with a bounded batch.